airbytehq/airbyte/docs/architecture/namespaces.md

 ## Syncing
 The Airbyte protocol supports namespaces and allows Sources to define namespaces, and Destinations to write to a various namespaces.

-A sync conducted with a Source and Destination that both support namespaces will have its data replicated into the source-defined namespace.
+A sync conducted with a Source and Destination that both support namespaces, the source-defined namespace will be the schema in the Destination into which the data is replicated.
 For such syncs, data is replicated into the Destination in a layout matching the Source.

 All of this is automatic, and requires no additional user configuration.